SlapOS/slapos/software/slaprunner/README.txt

 for instance
 ~~~~~~~~~~~~

 The parameter "auto-deploy-instance" can be explicitly set to allow or prevent the runner to deploy the instance at START TIME (if you manually restart the runner, or if the server reboots).
 Values : "true" or "false".
-Default value is "true"
+Default value is "true", except for the instances of import (while type is resilient or test) which is "false"

 Resilience :
 ------------